spaziochirale/Chirale_TensorFlowLite/README.md

 ## Compatibility

-- **Tested Boards**: Arduino Nano 33 BLE, Arduino Nano ESP32, Arduino Nicla, Arduino Portenta
+- **Tested Boards**: Arduino Nano 33 BLE, Arduino Nano ESP32, Arduino Nicla, Arduino Portenta, Arduino Giga R1 WiFi
 - **Other Boards**: Compatibility with other Arduino boards is not guaranteed and must be tested.

 ## Resources